Building single-package documentation locally¶

 Since it’s a PyPI-distributed Python package, you need to install it separately from the EUPS Stack.

-requirements.txt file for pipelines_lsst_io:
+requirements.txt file for pipelines_lsst_io and install it:

 Downloading and setting up a package¶